divvun/divvunspell/README.md

 cargo install --path .
 ```

-The resulting binary is placed in `$HOME/.cargo/bin/accuracy`, make sure it is on the path.
+The resulting binary `accuracy` is placed in `$HOME/.cargo/bin/`, make sure it is on the path.

 Usage: